mencargo/speed/doc.md

 These are the most common issues reported by users, and how to fix them

 #### Download test gives very low result
 Are garbage.php and empty.php (or your replacements) reachable?
 Press F12, select network and start the test.
 Do you see errors? (cancelled requests are not errors)
+If a small download starts, open it in a text editor.
+Does it say it's missing openssl_random_pseudo_bytes()?
+In this case, install OpenSSL (this is usually included when you install Apache and PHP on most distros).

 #### Upload test is inaccurate, and I see lag spikes
 Check your server's maximum POST size, make sure it's at least 20Mbytes, possibly more